 Epoxy resin is much more versatile than UV Resin.
 For any project where UV resin is used, you can replace it with epoxy resin- for the most part.
 It isn’t the ideal choice if you’re working with open bezels or have multiple small layers.
 In those cases, UV resin will be much easier to work with as the curing time is much shorter and it doesn’t require two parts to be mixed.
 If you have anything that requires doming, epoxy resin is the one want.
 It also cures harder than UV resin, making it a better choice for any pendant you want to be of higher quality or last longer.

-Some of my favorite epoxy resins include Art Resin and Dr. Crafty.
+Some of my favorite epoxy resins include Art Resin for bigger projects and Little Windows for my custom jewelry.
 I’ve found both of these resins to be easy to work with and great for doming in bezel cups or making pendants with a mold.

 #2.
 Jewelry Findings and/or Bezels